Tensile Testing Of Metallic Materials

 12. - - Gripped ends

-The test piece shall be held by suitable means such as wedges, screwed grips, parallel jaw faces, shouldered holders, etc. Every endeavour should be made to ensure that pieces are held in such a way that the tension is applied as axially as possible in order to minimize bending.
-This is very important for testing brittle materials or when determining proof or yield strength.
+The test piece shall be held by suitable means such as wedges, screwed grips, parallel jaw faces, shouldered holders, etc. Every effort should be made to ensure that pieces are held in such a way that the tension is applied as axially as possible to minimize bending.
+This is particularly important when testing brittle materials or when determining proof or yield strength.

-For determination of percentage elongation, the two broken test pieces are carefully fitted back together so that their axis lie in a straight line.
-Elongation after fracture shall be determined to the nearest 0.25 mm with a measuring device with a sufficient resolution and the value of percentage elongation after fracture shall be rounded to the nearest 0.5% (Table 2).
-On the Figure 2 schematic definitions of elongation are given.
+For determination of percentage elongation, the two broken test pieces are carefully fitted back together so that their axes lie in a straight line.
+Elongation after fracture shall be determined to the nearest 0.25 mm with a measuring device with sufficient resolution, and the value of percentage elongation after fracture shall be rounded to the nearest 0.5%.

 Table 2.
 Different types of elongation